 - They promise very high, often fixed rates of return.
 The average super fund in Australia returns around 10% per year.
 Ponzi schemes will usually promise much higher returns, up to 1% per day.

 - They offer benefits – such as compound interest – to entice you not to withdraw your money or Bitcoin.
 Ponzi schemes rely on keeping capital inside them to pay fake returns to their investors, who in turn will rely on these payments as ‘proof’ that the scheme is real, and recruit more members.
 Any scheme offering big financial inducements to keep your money inside it should be looked at very carefully.

 - The company is not registered with ASIC.
 Any company offering financial products and services to Australians must be registered with the Australian Securities and Investments Commission.
 If the scheme is not registered, that is a warning sign.
 ASIC has more information on its website, including examples of Ponzi schemes, a list of registered companies, and a list of companies you should not deal with.

 Other forms of Bitcoin scam, similar to other financial scams, involve direct emails; malware downloads; and ‘flipping’ scams that encourage you to buy Bitcoin and immediately send it to someone with the promise of a significant sum of money in return.
 Forbes published an excellent article on Bitcoin scams which you can read here.

-Independent Reserve is a venue for the trading of Bitcoin, Ethereum and Bitcoin Cash.
+Independent Reserve is a venue for the trading of Bitcoin, Ethereum, Bitcoin Cash, and other cryptocurrencies.
 We are not involved in any Digital Currency investment schemes.
 We have been working closely with regulatory bodies since our founding in 2013, and hope Digital Currency will soon be formally regulated in this country helping to better protect Australian Digital Currency users.